 - Melora: It is a soft spot on the skull where the skull does not close fully.

 Their skeletal system is weak and thin.
 Avoid letting your Chihuahua to do high impact exercises.
 These conditions (Melora and Patellar luxation) are easy to control with regular health checkups.
-They require a lot of attention and care towards their health.
+They require a lot of attention and care.

 Be sure to check out the other chihuahua health problems.

 6. Chihuahuas often do not do well with other animals.

 Other dogs can hurt them while playing.
 If another dogs snaps, it can be life-threatening for the Chihuahua.